How To Recognize the 5 Types of Tooth Cracks

 Treatment

 Cracked tooth treatment is variable and is dependent on crack extent, operator experience, judgment, and patient symptoms.
-There are no definitive restorative recommendations in the literature about treatment of cracked teeth.
+There are no definitive restorative recommendations in the literature about the treatment of cracked teeth.
 Proper diagnosis and preventive strategies are recommended for the treatment of cracked teeth.

-Not all cracked teeth are destined to fail but depending on patient circumstances, occlusal stability, and patient cooperation, it might eventually happen.
-Removing damaging habits (for example, by providing a night guard and controlling bruxism), covering cusps, and counseling patients on the variability of cracked tooth treatment are recommended preventive strategies.
+Not all cracked teeth are destined to fail, but depending on patient circumstances, occlusal stability, and patient cooperation, it might eventually happen.
+Removing damaging habits (for example, by providing a nightguard and controlling bruxism), covering cusps, and counseling patients on the variability of cracked tooth treatment are recommended preventive strategies.
 In cases of cracked teeth, the patient should be informed of the questionable prognosis associated with this condition.

 Split tooth